Design System

 Color

-This section outlines our core brand colors, gradients, and comprehensive global scales.
-We map these to a functional semantic color system to assign a clear meaning and purpose to every token.
+We map core brand colors to a functional semantic color system to assign a clear meaning and purpose to every token

 color